robOcity/robocity.github.com/content/posts/updating-the-blog.md

 ## Generating and Reviewing Content

 1. Run `pelican content` from your blogs root directory and automatically detects changes in content
-2. Fix warnings and errors in your development environment.
+2. Fix any warnings or errors that Pelican reports
-3. `cd output` and open `http://localhost:8000` in your browser
+3. `cd output` and open `http://localhost:8000` in your browser and review your blogs appearance
 4. Start Python's build-in web server by running: `python -m http.server 8000`
 5. Keep editing and refreshing to see your latest changes
 6. Control-c to halt `pelican content`